s4b7r/s4b7r.github.io/index.md

 ---

 Hi, my name is Simon.
 I am a computer scientist and engineer, working in-between computational science and computational engineering with a focus on machine learning, optimization and simulations.
-Currently, I am part of Christian Schröder's Computational Materials Science and Engineering group at Bielefeld University of Applied Sciences.
+I am part of Christian Schröder's Computational Materials Science and Engineering group at Bielefeld University of Applied Sciences.

 I do research in machine learning to simulate and optimize phenomena and applications from physics and engineering.
 You can also find me giving lectures in high performance computing and computer science basics.